Primitive/cards5 min read

 How do I get started with /cards?+

-Install the CLI with npm install -g @usenaive-sdk/cli, create a cardholder with naive cards create-cardholder (one-time Stripe identity setup), then run naive cards create --name 'My Card' --spending-limit 50000.
+Install the CLI with npm install -g @usenaive-sdk/cli, create a cardholder with naive cards create-cardholder (one-time identity setup), then run naive cards create --name 'My Card' --spending-limit 50000.
 Fund the card via the checkout URL, then run naive cards check-payment <card_id> to issue it.
 The full quickstart is at usenaive.ai/docs/getting-started/quickstart.

 SD